Rollover Accident | Rollover Car Crash Lawyer

 While crashes are never expected, car manufacturers have a legal duty to design and manufacture vehicles in a way that makes their vehicle safe.
 When this standard is not met, it can lead to roof failure or roof crush.
 If you or a loved one suffered serious injuries because of roof crush, contact The Carlson Law Firm.
 We can help you determine who is at fault for your injuries.
 Schedule a free, no-obligation consultation with a rollover car crash lawyer today.

 Texas Rollover Accidents: Cause and Effect

+Studies suggest that nearly 85 percent of all rollover car crashes that involve fatalities are the result of single-vehicle crashes.
 Although specific characteristics of a vehicle should provide protection for occupants, some design flaws and defects in autos and their equipment can create an increased risk of rollover.
 Some common defects that can sparks dangerous and deadly accidents include:

 - Defective tires

 Weak Roof Pillars